 One particular experience occurred one day when he noticed his sons, Mike and Steve, heading out on a fox hunt with one of their friends.
 John watched his sons lug around a large and cumbersome game call of that era.
 It was heavy, bulky, and thanks to the additional cassettes needed for calling, it turned the hunt into a painstaking venture.
 Just the sight of the equipment provided him with the inspiration needed for developing a new and more efficient way of calling fox without all the excessive gear.

 Over the next couple of years, John cycled through various designs, ideas, and concepts.
 Clearly, this product could not contain tapes, motors, cogs, or belts.
-Each new design was tested and evaluated with the help and encouragement of his wife Sherry.
-She was with him to witness his first calling success.
-Together they hid under a blanket and observed a fox running in at full speed to investigate the distressed rabbit cries coming from that jumble of electronics hidden in a paper sack.
+Each new design was rigorously tested and evaluated both in the lab and the field.
+John's first successful field test resulted in a fox running in at full speed to investigate the distressed rabbit cries coming from that jumble of electronics hidden in a paper sack.
 That early success spurred more improvements to the electrical marvel.
 Once the electronics portion was finalized, the next step was to find an appropriate housing for the unit.
 A trip to a local Wal-Mart uncovered a potential fit for this need.
 He purchased the find, a Rayovac flashlight, and discovered it to be the perfect fit.
 The first FOXPRO was born.

 It didn't take long for the word of a new electronic game call to start circulating through word of mouth.
 Phone calls would come now from not only local hunters, but from all over the country.
 Each electronic game call would be built one at a time in the same garage that they were designed in.
 After more and more hunters started using his game calls, the FOXPRO name was swiftly becoming synonymous with quality.
 Around this time, Mike and Steve Dillon would work part time evening and weekends to help their father assemble the units.
 As FOXPRO began to bloom, John still maintained a full time job.
 He dedicated his nights, weekends, and every spare moment building units to try and fulfill the rising demand for his game call.
 Eventually, that demand grew to the point where he had to take an early retirement from his job to put all focus and energy on FOXPRO.
 Mike and Steve would eventually join their father and become full time employees at FOXPRO.